-6G- Pygmy/Pet Showmanship, Novice, any youth who has not previously shown pygmy goats
+6G- Pygmy/Pet Showmanship, Novice, any youth who has not previously shown pygmy or pet goats

-Champion and Reserve Showman will be selected.
+Champion and Reserve Pygmy/Pet Goat Showman will be selected.

 7G - Pet Goat- Animals in this class cannot have been shown in Breed classes.
 Not eligible for Champion.
+Best Pet Goat will be selected.